Author: Wayne D. Garris

 There is no legal definition of misconduct in the employment context.
 While there are some acts that would constitute misconduct in any setting, such as violence or theft, employers will have to tailor their misconduct policies to reflect the unique features of their businesses.
 For larger companies, each department may need to define misconduct to reflect the setting of their specific areas.

-Many employers may choose to identify acts known as gross misconduct.
+An employer may choose to identify acts known as gross misconduct.
 Gross misconduct occurs when an employee commits an act so egregious that it provides grounds for termination.
 Examples of actions that may constitute gross misconduct may include:

 - Sexual harassment;